aquasecurity/trivy/docs/docs/configuration/filtering.md

 To get started, see the [example policy][policy].

-Additionally, it is possible to pass in Rego policies to misconfiguration scans.
-Currently, this feature is part of the `trivy fs` scans:
+Additionally, it is possible to pass in Rego policies to misconfiguration scans:

 ```
 trivy fs --security-checks config --ignore-policy ./custom-policies/ignore/basic-two.rego ./bad_iac